francoisyerg/fyp-infinite-posts/readme.txt

 == Screenshots ==

 1. The plugin's infinite scroll in action on a blog page, automatically loading more posts as the user scrolls down.
-2. Exemple of integration using custom template file and CSS.
+2. Example of integration using custom template file and CSS.

 == Changelog ==

+= 1.0.2 =
+* Added: Request caching for better performances.
+* Added: Taxonomies support.
+* Addes: `taxonomy` parameter to the shortcode.
+* Fixed: Category not always working.

 = 1.0.1 =
-* Add class parameter to the shortcode
+* Added: `class` parameter to the shortcode.

 = 1.0.0 =
-* Initial release
+* Initial release.

 == Upcoming Improvements (TODO) ==

 - Add customizable spinners.
-- Create Gutemberg block.
+- Create Gutenberg block.
 - Implement admin page